 sudo apt install ca-certificates apt-transport-https

 The Debian 10 base repositories contain Apache 2.4 packages.
-You can simply install Apache2 packages by running the following command:
+You can simply install latest Apache2 packages by running the following command:

 sudo apt install apache2